SamirSabag/MassfaxAgingReports/README.md

 # MassfaxAgingReports
-Mass fax Aging and Reports excel macro automation
+Mass fax Aging and reports automation with excel macro